DJ Paul: Personal life

 In a 2013 interview, Paul said he is getting three hours of sleep a day due to the amount of work he has to do in the variety of business ventures he has a part in.
 Describing his daily schedule, he said that he works with all of his companies during the day and records music during the night, stating that "I feel like if I'm not working, then I'm losing and I'm not really giving my life what I should be giving."

-On December 20, 2013, his half-brother, Lord Infamous, died from a heart attack at his mother's house in Memphis, Tennessee.
+On December 20, 2013, his half-brother, Lord Infamous, died from a heart attack at their mother's house in Memphis, Tennessee.

 DJ Paul is no longer engaged to Majda Baltic.
 They participated in an episode of Celebrity Wife Swap together with Plaxico Burress and his wife.
 They stated that they met at the Salt Lake City Airport.

 Business ventures

 In 2001, DJ Paul and the rest of Three 6 Mafia created the straight-to-video film Choices, followed by a sequel Choices II: The Setup, which was released in 2005.
 In 2007, DJ Paul and Juicy J started their own fashion wear line titled "Dangerus / Skandulus".
 It was branded as the official Three 6 Mafia wear and includes T-shirts, hats, accessories and stickers.
 DJ Paul founded his own record label Scale-A-Ton Entertainment in 2009.
 He has released his last two albums under the label.

 In 2012, DJ Paul launched a collection of BBQ seasonings called "DJ Paul BBQ".
 Paul initially created a BBQ rub seasoning, soon followed by a Smoked Out BBQ Sauce.
 In 2013, DJ Paul became the official spokesman for a new legal version of the alcoholic drink Sizzurp.
 As of 2013, Paul also owns a real estate company.